EricFrancis12/bio-pages/README.md

 npm run create_env
 ```

-This will also create a `.env` file at the project root, if one does not exists already.
+This will create a `.env` file at the project root, if one does not exists already.
 Before starting the application, modify the `.env` file to your desired environment variables.

 5. Start the development server